 My motivation is seeing our employees and customers grow.
 I try to motivate employees by showing that I trust them and that I think they’re tremendously important.
 I challenge my employees to take on more responsibility.
 I always try to show my employees that I care about them and that they can trust I will do my best to support them.

 For me, it’s a very personal thing to talk about my leadership.
 Last time I gave a talk, someone in the audience said that I spoke directly from the heart and was very personable.
-I like to use pictures, anecdotes and examples from our daily work at Screen Interaction.
+I like to use pictures, anecdotes and examples from our daily work at Daresay.

 When I talk about leadership, I try to speak from a holistic perspective.
 I like to see the overall picture and usually cover leadership principles, responsibility of leaders, how to grow as a person and business results.
 My purpose when giving talks is to inspire rather than to educate and line up facts.
 My key topics are customer-driven business development, leadership and innovation culture.

 In my job situation, I’m always in the action and very outgoing.
 I have a lot of energy and focus my attention on the people and challenges around me.
 At home, I take time for reflection and focus inward.
 I need privacy, a certain number of hours when I can be with myself and do things on my own.